surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.29.7-dev2 =
+= 3.29.7-dev3 =

-(2016/04/23) Added more debugging messages to the WpssoUtil get_sharing_url() method and improved home page detection.
-Added a 'video' context to improve duplicate video URL detection.
+(2016/04/25) Added a new "Clear All Cache(s) on Save Settings" option.
+Included additional Schema Place and LocalBusiness types.
+Added a 'video' context to improve duplicate video detection.

 = 3.29.6-1 =